UPPMAX/HPC-python/evaluations/20260424_day_4/README.md

   Pedro has some amazing material and is a great lecturer but i am not intrested in parallel programming.
   Bjorn was mostly ok but maybe a bit fast (packages).
-  Rachel should have more advanced material, we are smarter than he thinks.
+  Richel should have more advanced material, we are smarter than he thinks.
   Brigitte i didn't get through the sessions as batch is not intresting but i need it until you install ondemand everywhere.